Gender binary: Discrimination

-The gender binary, and especially unwavering belief in the binary, creates a hierarchal system in which those who are gender nonconforming, transgender, non-binary and so forth may be pathologized, and be viewed as abnormal and disrupting the "status quo" and may be discriminated and harmed as a result.
+The gender binary, and especially unwavering belief in the binary, creates a hierarchal system in which those who are gender nonconforming, transgender, non-binary and so forth may be pathologized, be viewed as abnormal, disrupting the "status quo" and may be discriminated and harmed as a result.

 Discrimination against transgender or gender nonconforming people can take various forms, from physical or sexual assault, homicide, limited access to public spaces, in healthcare and more.
 The gender binary has been critiqued by scholars of intersectionality, some of whom have suggested that it is a structure that maintains patriarchal and white supremacist norms as part of an interlocking hierarchical system of gender and race.

 Healthcare

 Gender binarism poses limitations on the adequacy of medical care provided to gender-nonconforming patients.
 There is a large gap in medical literature on non-binary populations who have unique healthcare needs.
 A lack of cultural competency about nonbinary gender identities among providers contributes to nonbinary transgender individuals facing greater health disparities than both binary transgender and cisgender individuals.